18mr/documentation/jekyll-install.md

   - `jekyll serve --watch`
   - If the above command does not work, try: `bundle exec jekyll serve --watch`
 2. Verify that the site is running by going to http://localhost:4000

+## Running a microsite after installation steps
+This part assumes that Ruby and Jekyll are installed.
+If not, run through the `Install Ruby` and `Install gems` section below.

+1. Clone the desired microsite
+2. Use the correct version of ruby `rvm use 2.7.5`
+3. Install the gems using `bundle install`
+4. Run the site locally using `jekyll serve --watch`